altocodenl/tagaway/readme.md

 - Import
    - List
       - If no auth access, provide link to start auth flow.
+If there's an upload going in the background in that same tab, open the auth flow in a new tab.
       - Start listing or see existing list.
       - When listing, update listing progress.
       - Show snackbar when process is done or if the listing ends in error.